Skip to main content

 Example

 A government agency prepares to deploy an AI assistant for citizen services — answering questions about permits, benefits, and regulations.
 Before launch, a four-person red team spends two weeks testing the system across five categories.
 They discover: the assistant can be manipulated into providing incorrect eligibility criteria through multi-turn context manipulation (severity: critical — citizens could miss benefits they qualify for); a role-play attack causes the system to generate official-sounding letters that could be used for fraud (severity: high); questions about immigration topics trigger culturally biased responses favoring certain nationalities (severity: high); and the system occasionally cites regulations that do not exist when pressed for specific section numbers (severity: medium).
 The red team produces 147 documented findings with reproduction steps and severity classifications.
-The agency spends six weeks on remediation: adding adversarial examples to safety training, implementing an output filter that detects fake regulatory citations, expanding bias testing in the evaluation pipeline, and deploying anomaly detection that flags conversations matching known attack patterns.
-A second round of red teaming confirms that critical and high-severity findings are resolved, and the system launches with ongoing monitoring.
+The agency spends six weeks on remediation and a second round of red teaming confirms critical findings are resolved.

 Sources